Alfresco/alfresco-transform-core/alfresco-transformer-base/README.md

  * POST requests (a direct http request from a client) where the transform options are passed as parameters, the source is supplied as a multipart file and the response is a file download.
  * POST request (a request via a message queue) where the transform options are supplied as JSON and the response is also JSON.
-   The source and target content is read from a location accessible to both the client and the transfomer.
+   The source and target content is read from a location accessible to both the client and the transformer.

 **Example JSON request body**
 ```javascript